aquasecurity/tracee/docs/classic-docs/docs/deep-dive/override-os-files.md

     But do note that **tracee-ebpf shall continue working** (informing only the KERNEL_RELEASE OSInfo option).

-If you need to override the underlaying Linux OS information, because you're running inside a container that already has /etc/os-release file, for example, you may create another os-release file and inform tracee-ebpf by using LIBBPFGO's environment variable `LIBBPFGO_OSRELEASE_FILE`:
+If you need to override the underlying Linux OS information, because you're running inside a container that already has /etc/os-release file, for example, you may create another os-release file and inform tracee-ebpf by using LIBBPFGO's environment variable `LIBBPFGO_OSRELEASE_FILE`: